Ventas, Inc.

 Bullish Bullish

-• Strong Recent Performance: Stock surged 24.5% in six months, significantly outperforming its industry.
+• Strong Price Rally: Stock surged 24.5% in six months, significantly outperforming the industry average.

 Bearish Bearish